Doing Business With The Exchange

 Washington Health Benefit Exchange’s authority for procurement and contracting is provided in Chapter 43.71 RCW.
 As a self-sustaining public-private partnership, separate and distinct from the State of Washington, the Exchange is not subject to the purchasing regulations governed under Chapter 39.26 RCW.

-As a quasi-governmental organization and recipient of federal funds, WAHBE purchases involving federal funds are made in accordance with applicable federal procurement standards and are subject to federal requirements.
+As a public-private organization and recipient of federal funds, WAHBE purchases involving federal funds are made in accordance with applicable federal procurement standards and are subject to federal requirements.
 Vendors who are suspended or debarred from doing business with the U.S. Federal Government are not eligible to contract with the Exchange.

 Exchange contracting and procurement policies govern purchases to ensure materials and services are obtained on time, at the best price and from the best Responsive and Responsible Vendors available.
 All procurement actions are based on conformance with applicable laws, regulations and contractual obligations.
 All Vendors and their representatives are treated fairly and impartially.

 Typical formal bid processes used by WAHBE include Request for Proposal (RFP) and Request for Qualifications and Quotations (RFQQ).
-The Exchange occasionally releases a Request for Information (RFI) to solicit interest and feedback from Vendors prior to the release of an RFP or RFQQ
+The Exchange occasionally releases a Request for Information (RFI) to solicit interest and feedback from Vendors prior to the release of an RFP or RFQQ.

 The Exchange provides specific instructions and bid submittal requirements that must be followed.
 To be considered Responsive, Vendors must comply with all the requirements listed within the solicitation document.
 Typical requirements include, but are not limited to: